BibliothecaDAO/codename-bobby-realms/scripts/website-copy.md

 **"A Friendly (Well, Sort of) Reminder About This NFT"**

 "Look, if you're here to make a quick buck, you might want to swim away now.
-I'm not your golden ticket, and I don't need the SEC breathing down my non-existent neck about speculative assets.
+I'm not your golden ticket.
 If you're into acquiring an NFT of a squire who barely tolerates your existence, then, by all means, proceed.
 Just remember, I’m not your investment; I'm just Blobert."

 **“The Perks of Being a Blob (Terms and Conditions May Apply)"**